 And let us not lose heart in doing good, for in due time we shall reap if we do not grow weary.
 So then, while we have opportunity, let us do good to all men, and especially to those who are of the household of the faith.[xi]

-Congregational worship is a time to celebrate church.
-It is a time to come together to learn and to encourage one another.
+Congregational worship is a time to celebrate Church.
+It is a time to come together to learn and encourage one another.
 We do this by participating.
 By sharing our faith in a corporate gathering.

 We are not all preachers or teachers and so should allow, even welcome, those who are so trained and gifted to lead us.
 But those who have these gifts, need to recognize the purpose of those gifts and how they are to be used for the benefit of the Body of Christ.